Kicu/blog/README.md

 ```

 In this project it is used to keep post metadata like: `title`, `html slug` of the post etc.

+As an example the "hello-world" post is commited to repository.

 #### Private posts
 As mentioned earlier I want to be able to write some posts which will be "private".
 I don't want them to be accessible on the web by anyone - neither inside version control, nextjs build artifacts and of course on the actual blog.